-Let’s say you borrow $10,000 to contribute towards your RRSP, this will cost you $270 in interest over the course of one year (at 5%).
+Let’s say you borrow $10,000 to contribute towards your RRSP, this will cost you about $270 in interest over the course of one year (at 5%).
 Even considering you can’t deduct the interest on loans for RRSP contributions; this is still very reasonable considering the tax benefits that come with it.

 If you have difficulty saving enough money to put away for your RRSP then you most likely have unused contribution room in your account.
 Borrowing money allows you to fill up this contribution room while reaping the rewards of the tax benefits.

-RRSP Loans: The Bad
+RRSP Loan: The Bad

 While an RRSP loan can be a great option for many, it also may not be the best choice for your unique financial situation.
 Before making any decisions and before taking on any new debt, you need to weight both the pros and the cons.